oracle/python-cx_Oracle/doc/src/module.rst

     default value.

+.. _connection-authorization-modes:

 Connection Authorization Modes
 ------------------------------

 These constants are extensions to the DB API definition.
 They are possible values for the mode parameter of the :meth:`connect()` method.

+.. data:: DEFAULT_AUTH

+    This constant is used to specify that default authentication is to take place.
+This is the default value if no mode is passed at all.

 .. data:: PRELIM_AUTH